Fuerdinger/cuda-particles/README.md

 But, how do these files become relative to the executable?
 This is done via CMake.

 As part of the CMake build process, any files in directories named `data/` or `untracked_data/` will be copied into the executable's directory.
-The only difference between these two directories is that `untracked_data/` is ignored in the `.gitignore` file.
-These directories are not part of the git repo, so you are responsible for creating them yourself.
+The only difference between these two directories is that `untracked_data/` is ignored in the `.gitignore` file; as such, it is not part of the repository, so you will need to create it yourself if you want it.

 Here is an example of how you could separate your assets.
 Shaders could go in `data/` so they are tracked by git, but the OGG and PNG files could go in `untracked_data/` so they are not tracked by git.